 Sedum’s active growth period is during the cooler months.

 Fertilize in the autumn and again in the spring.

 Do not fertilize in the summer.

 Use a fertilizer specially formulated for succulents or cactus and follow packaging instructions closely.

 As with all cactus and succulents, well-draining, airy soil is best for sedum.
 A commercial cactus or succulent mix will work fine.

 Alternately, combine standard potting soil and coarse sand 50/50 for container plants.

 In the garden, amend the soil with sand or fine gravel.

-Succulents should be transplanted or repotted when the roots and soil are dry.
+A good rule for transplanting succulents or repotting is to transplant when the roots and soil are dry.

 Transplant into dry soil and allow a few days for the plant to settle before watering.